carl-baillargeon/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

 # Run ANTA in dry-run mode.
 This will generate the tests but not execute them.
 anta_runner_dry_run: false

+# Store test inputs and command outputs in the JSON report for external analysis.
+# WARNING: This can *significantly* increase the report size.
+anta_report_save_evidence: false
 ```

 !!! tip